Allexsen/Allexsen/README.md

 # Hola 👋

 💼 Founding Engineer at a SaaS Startup
-🔙 ex-Huawei AI/ML Researcher intern, Summer '25 Google Intern [no more, TRC issues].
+🔙 ex-Huawei AI/ML Researcher intern, Summer '25 Google Intern [no more, TRC issues]
 💻 I am passionate about software development, optimization, algorithms, research, etc.
 🌱 I do a lot of different stuff, some minor, some major, some not related at all :D
 💬 Ask me about anything - I am happy to help as much as I can!